 Phonics at the Rosary

-At the Rosary Catholic school we teacher phonics through the Letters and Sounds Programme.
+At the Rosary Catholic school we teach phonics through the Letters and Sounds Programme.

 Sound Start Phoics aims to improve children's speaking and listening skills as well as preparing children for learning to read and spell by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills for children starting by the age of five, with the aim of them becoming fluent readers by age seven.